DMTF/Redfish-Tools/csdl-to-json-convertor/README.md

   -h, --help            show this help message and exit --config CONFIG, -C CONFIG
                         The configuration file containing definitions for
-                        varies links and user strings
+                        various links and user strings

 ```